ominux/odin-ii/trunk/ODIN_II/ODIN_II/README.txt

 USING MODELSIM TO TEST ODIN II
 -------------------------------

-Modelsim may be installed as part of the Quartus II Web Edition IDE.
-Load the verilog circuit into a new project in ModelSim.
+ModelSim may be installed as part of the Quartus II Web Edition IDE.
+Load the Verilog circuit into a new project in ModelSim.
 Compile the circuit, and load the resulting library for simulation.

 Simulate the circuit in Odin II using the -E option to ensure that Odin II